Trust Board Members

 Sarah began her career in the NHS as a nurse.
 Her previous role was the Director of Nursing for Integrated and Specialist Medicine at Guy’s and St Thomas’ NHS Foundation Trust, where she provided nursing leadership to a clinical group with around 8,000 staff and which included a large number of services, including acute and general medicine and integrated local services.

-Jerry Francine - Acting Chief Finance Officer
+Terry Whittle – Chief Finance Officer and Deputy CEO

 Jonathan Gardner joined Whittington Health in May 2018.
 Jonathan is responsible for digital, estates, communications, strategy, and corporate affairs as well as the Whittington Health Charity.
 Prior to this role, he worked on Cancer Programmes and Strategic Development projects at University College London Hospitals NHS Foundation Trust.